-Baked BBQ Chicken Thighs make an easy dinner recipe any night of the week!
-Simple ingredients combine to deliver maximum flavour to the sauce and then we let the oven do its thing.
-The chicken thighs are succulent, juicy and tender and you can serve them with rice or quinoa for a fuss free pairing!
-Oven baked bbq chicken thighs are week night friendly, freezer friendly and require no marinade time!
+Baked BBQ Chicken Thighs make an easy weeknight dinner!
+Simple ingredients and an easy cooking method combine to deliver maximum flavor with minimal effort.
+The chicken thighs are succulent, juicy and tender.
+You can serve them with rice or quinoa on busy nights for a fuss free pairing!
+Oven baked bbq chicken thighs are family friendly and require no marinade time!

 Recipes like my Oven Chicken Kabobs and Air Fryer Chicken Skewers give us easy options that are not 'a roast chicken'.
 My Air Fryer Roast Chicken is a 'roast chicken' if that is what you are looking for.

 I have summarised everything that you will come to know and love about the recipe in the points below:

 - BBQ chicken thighs: offer maximum flavour, yet require no marinade time.
 Simply brush the glaze/sauce/marinade or whatever you want to call it onto both sides of the chicken thighs and you are good to cook.